The Change Of Life, Hysterectomies, And Domestic Violence by Charles E. Corry, Ph.D.

 Top

 For many people, middle age is a period when other biological problems crop up.
 If a woman goes to her doctor for menopausal symptoms, a competent physician will also test for thyroid and other endocrinal problems.
-Late-onset diabetes and weight control problems also are common during the middle years.
+Late-onset diabetes, asthma, and weight control problems also are common during the middle years.
 All of these conditions can cause personality and physical changes that bring added strain to what may already be a troubled relationship.

 The good news is that with proper medical care and exercise these conditions can often be controlled and even cured.